ggmaddr/Driving-Game/README.md

 # Driving-Game
 A classic driving game on road that tries to avoid obstacles and earn as many points as possible.

+Download the zip file of Driving-Game, unzip the file.

+Set up configurations: New configuration --> "Application".
+Working directory: GradyDrives
-Download the GradyDrives folder, navigate to "src" --> run the DrivingGame.java file.
+Open GradyDrives folder in the IDE, navigate to "src" --> build and run the DrivingGame.java file.

 In GradyDrives folder, .png files and .txt files are essential for the project.